ale97dro/CampioniDelMondo/README.md

 A small application to revive the Italian's adventure in the FIFA World Cup 2006. <br/>

+This application is write in C# language, with the GUI in WPF.
 <br/>---------------------------------------------------------------------------------<br/>
 <b>EXTERNAL RESOURCES</b><br/>
 The propery of all the resources don't belong to me and belongs to the respective owner: